Abdullah Hammoud: 2025 Dearborn mayoral election

+Controveries

+In September 2026, journalist Margot Cleveland sued Hammoud and the city of Dearborn claiming violation of the Establishment Clause of the U.S. Constitution for using city funds to support Islamic holidays but not allowing the same for Christian and Jewish holidays.
+The complaint states “Defendant Hammoud has taken this hostility to the next level, openly conveying the message that Christians and Jews are not welcome in the city and are, indeed, second-class citizens."
+The city denied the charges.

 National issues

 2024 presidential election

 Hammoud gained national attention as the mayor of Dearborn, home to the largest Arab-American community in the U.S., with over 110,000 Arab-American residents.
 In the 2024 elections, Dearborn and its neighboring cities played a pivotal role in determining Michigan's electoral votes.
 The area's high voter turnout and distinct political voice, especially among Arab-American voters significantly influenced the state's overall outcome, making it a crucial battleground.

 During early 2024, Mayor Abdullah Hammoud supported a campaign encouraging Dearborn residents to vote "uncommitted" in Michigan's Democratic primary.
 The goal was to send a message to President Biden about his vulnerability in this key swing state ahead of the November election.
 The strategy highlighted frustration within the Arab-American community, particularly regarding U.S. foreign policy in the Middle East.
 In Dearborn, "uncommitted" votes outnumbered those for Biden by a 17% margin.

 Because of the Biden administration's stance on the Gaza war, Mayor Hammoud declined an invitation to meet with Biden campaign officials before the president's withdrawal from the 2024 US presidential race.
 Explaining his decision on X, Hammoud wrote, "I will not entertain conversations about elections while we watch a live-streamed genocide backed by our government."

 In the months leading up to the primary elections, Hammoud took a critical stance on the 2024 U.S. presidential race.
 He voiced frustration with both major parties' approaches to Middle Eastern policies, particularly regarding the Israel-Palestine conflict.
 Consequently, Hammoud chose not to endorse either Kamala Harris or Donald Trump.

 In an interview just days after the election results regarding his decision to not endorse a candidate in the Presidential election, Hammoud pointed out that no vote is guaranteed to any party and each vote must be earned.
 Hammoud then stated that Arab and Muslim voters should not be blamed for choosing not to support a party that had abandoned them and funded the genocide of their families.